trychlos/pwix-cookie-manager/README.md

 - `description`

-    A brief description of the role of the cookie, as a string, defaulting to none.
+    A brief localized description of the role of the cookie, as a string, defaulting to none.

 - `lifetime`

     The lifetime of the cookie, as a string, from just the navigation session life to illimited.

+    Once again, this is here a descriptive string, as we do not manage the cookies themselves.
+This is just a user indication.

     Defaults to english « Unknown ».

+- `enabled`

+    Whether the cookie is initially enabled (`true`) or disabled (`false`), defaulting to `true`.

+    Defaults to `false` (disabled).

 - `disableable`